 FAQ & More

 ROW Adventures is a seven-time National Geographic award-winning company.
 We haven't only been "operating" since 1979, we've never changed ownership!
-And for over two decades we've been providing amazing adventures on the Middle Fork of the Salmon River.
+And for over three decades we've been providing amazing adventures on the Middle Fork of the Salmon River.

 We operate following the best in "responsible" or "eco" travel ethics including Leave No Trace camping and many other best practices that are sometimes forgotten about in the world of travel.